USD - United States Dollar

 The US Dollar Index, which measures the value of USD against a basket of major currencies, spiked up nearly a whole percentage point on the early projections that Georgia’s senatorial race was coming to a close.
 However, in less than an hour, the demand fell as President Donald Trump’s supporters stormed the capital building.
 As security agents and inciters clashed amidst the violence, the index wallowed below 90 points.

-As order was restored, and the vote to certify Joe Biden as President of the United States was approved in the early morning, the US Dollar Index peaked at 89.90 and reached its highest level in 2021.
+As order was restored, and the vote to certify Joe Biden as President of the United States was approved in the early morning, the US Dollar Index peaked at 89.90 and its highest level in 2021.

 For the first time in a decade Democrats control the White House, Senate and House of Representatives.
 Markets anticipate sustained USD weakness in the wake of these results.
-Increased COVID-19 aid within the US should help drive the global recovery and weaken the demand for USD a safe-haven currency.
+Increased COVID-19 aid within the US should help drive the global recovery and weakening the demand for USD a safe-haven currency.

 In Europe, the European Medicines Agency has approved the use of the Moderna vaccine.
 While this is great news for Europe as it starts its vaccine program, the high cost of this vaccine has seen the lowest number of orders taken as a result.